arduino/help-center-content/content/Arduino Cloud/Arduino SIM Card/Network-coverage-for-Arduino-SIM.md

 2. Scroll down and review the **2G, 3G, 4G, and LPWAN Coverage Map**.

-3. Optionally, use the controls to filter by country, continent or network type.
+3. Optionally, use the controls to filter by country, continent, or network type.

 4. To use Arduino SIM, your country needs to have 2G or 3G coverage.